metrorailings/OwlBlog/content/posts/2022-circa-millions-week-2-predictions.md

 ***

 Even without Sean Payton, the Saints don't need much motivation to bring their A-game against their divisional arch-rivals.
-So long as the collective will to win against their hated rivals is there and Dennis Allen can still draft a masterful game plan for the defense in his new capacity as head coach, New Orleans should be able to rein in Tampa's offense, especially now that it's missing some critical playmakers from last year. if Jameis Winston doesn't cough up the ball more than once, the Saints should win fairly comfortably.
+So long as the collective will to win against their hated rivals is there and Dennis Allen can still draft a masterful game plan for the defense in his new capacity as head coach, New Orleans should be able to rein in Tampa's offense, especially now that the latter's missing some critical playmakers from last year. if Jameis Winston doesn't cough up the ball more than once, the Saints should win fairly comfortably.

 ***